 John McCarthy works on questions of governance, institutions and rural development with a focus on forestry, agriculture, food security and land use.
 He was previously a Research Fellow at the Asia Research Centre, Murdoch University, Western Australia and Leiden University in the Netherlands.
 He has carried out various assignments with aid and development agencies including AusAID (now DFAT), the World Bank, and the Centre for International Forestry Research (CIFOR).
 He has also published Land & Development in Indonesia: Searching for the People’s Sovereignty (ISAS), The Oil Palm Complex: Smallholders, Agribusiness and the State in Indonesia and Malaysia (NUS) and The Fourth Circle: A Political Ecology of Sumatra’s Rainforest Frontier (Stanford).
 In 2022 he will publish the book The Paradox of Agrarian Change: Food Security and the Politics of Social Protection in Indonesia.

-John McCarthy is currently the country lead for Indonesia on the ACIAR project “Assessment of Food System Security, Resilience and Emerging Risks in the Indo-Pacific in the context of COVID-19”.
+In 2020 John McCarthy was the country lead for Indonesia on the ACIAR project “Assessment of Food System Security, Resilience and Emerging Risks in the Indo-Pacific in the context of COVID-19”.

 For the full publications list see Orchid.